 Europe did: The Miracle of Medinah.

-One of the great Ryder Cup moments, but not one of the great matches.
+Maybe not one of the Ryder Cup's great years, but it did witness one of its finest moments.
 Patrick Reed and Rory McIlroy at the eighth in the singles was just, well, this good:

 But even they admit their tussle petered out after that high.
 The match was vindication of Davis Love III's excellent captaincy.
 Four years earlier he had been a bit unlucky at Medinah, this time he got the win he deserved.